 2. High Sierra Curve — The Curve is specially designed for women.
 It is made out of durable lightweight fabric.
 It has all the basic features you need from a basic daypack.
 These sell for about $25, so it makes a comparable alternative to the JanSport.

 Best Minimalist Daypacks

-These bags a streamlined and ready to navigate busy European streets.
-This style of these daypacks are smaller than a traditional backpack so they won’t be able to fit a great deal of stuff.
-They should be able to pack everything you need but not much else.
+These bags are streamlined and ready to navigate busy European streets.
+The style of these daypacks are smaller than a traditional backpack, so they won’t be able to fit a great deal of stuff.
+They should be able to pack everything you need, but not much else.